Paws for Reading

 The Build A Reader program is designed to help parents of babies and young children.
 This year parents can receive an 18-month calendar, providing caregivers with fun and easy activity ideas for reading, writing, talking, singing, and playing with their young children.

 Research shows that healthy play builds the basis for reading, writing, mathematical reasoning, and prepares children for adulthood.
 The ways adults interact with children aged birth to five has dramatic effects on the brain, impacting a child’s social, emotional, and intellectual development.
-Play Together Centers are designed and equipped to encourage adults and their children to learn and play together through interactive brain building toys, books, and music.
+Build A Reader Centers are designed and equipped to encourage adults and their children to learn and play together through interactive brain building toys, books, and music.
 Staff are trained to provide free workshop programs to parents on nutrition, music play, speech therapy, and more.

 Krueger Read and Grow

 The Krueger Read and Grow Program´s mission is to give children books that they can claim as their own, as well as to complement their classroom and school library’s collections with the same books.
 Each month more than 1,400 books are distributed to low income children in Tulsa County.
-These are the only books in the homes of many of these children.
+These are often the only books in the homes of many of these children.
 Funding is generously provided by the Krueger Charitable Foundation.

 Any Given Child